Football & Peace

 Matti speaking about The Peace Fields Project at a conference in Zagreb, Croatia.

-The Peace Village celebrated its 10th birthday this year.
+The Peace Village celebrated its 10th birthday a couple of years ago.
 Can you summarise what have been the highlights in the last 10 years?

 What is the best part about your job and why?